One of the most popular question we get in the comment section of this site and our youtube channel is:

 Using a VPN to increase speed

-So if your ISP only caps or slows certain data types (torrents, HD video, skype, etc) then a VPN will almost certainly improve speeds.
+So if your ISP only caps or slows certain data types (torrents, HD video, skype, etc) then you can use a VPN to bypass throttling and get faster speeds or higher resolution video.

 Why this works: In order to throttle certain traffic, you internet provider needs to be able to identify, sort, and throttle specific traffic types.
 If all your traffic is encrypted by a VPN, they can’t sniff or sort the traffic.
 This means they can’t slow specific uses without slowing everything which would be illegal in most countries.